 “I wanted to be able to back up the organizational and research background I had with a degree.
 I know from working as a liaison to admissions for both my graduate programs that people look to pursue higher education because they think it offers them more opportunity in a job market that is turning more and more freelance and where companies are expecting employees to be able to juggle many different kinds of work at once at a high caliber,” Millikan told Ladders.
 “With that being said, there’s value in being an educated person in a falling-apart world and I enjoy being a part of academic communities immensely.”

 Somewhere, we’ve perplexed the meaning of a life-fulfilled.
 Equating higher-education with higher salaries depreciates the former and puts the latter beyond our reach.
 Moreover, to imply to juniors and seniors in high school that the next phase of their life should be cautioned with a lofty income in mind conditions the wrong kind of values at the worst time in young adulthood.
+You shouldn’t simply push for higher education so that your child can put the name of a college on their resume.

 “Providing information on post-enrollment employment outcomes to students and families is critical, as it can help them determine whether an institution is providing a return on investment for students who enroll, ” Itzkowitz writes.